jeffrey-fontys/s3-portfolio/README.md

 With these tools I have written a workflow for each Eeventify service that:
 - Builds the project and runs unit tests;
 - Generates a OpenAPI/Swagger documentation file;
-- Pushes the generated documentation file to the repository containing all documentation files;
+- Pushes the generated documentation file to the repository containing all documentation files (view the documentation page [here](https://eeventify.github.io/main/));
 - Builds a Docker image;
 - Publishes the image to DockerHub.